 People experience neck pain or stiffness often due to poor posture or overuse of neck muscles.
 The muscles and ligaments of our neck support our head and any abnormality or inflammation can lead to neck pain.
 Our neck is made up of vertebrae that extend from the skull to the upper torso.
 Pain in any area of these vertebrae can be categorized as neck pain.

-Initially, conservative treatments like physical therapy, chiropractic care and acupuncture are used to treat neck pain.
+Initially, conservative treatments like physical therapy, chiropractic care, and acupuncture were used to treat neck pain.
 The next step is interventional pain management, such as epidural steroid injection and facet joint injection.
 Patients with severe neck injuries will be considered for neck surgery

 A neck injury can be a cause of neck pain.
 One can experience neck pain injury through an accident, or while participating in sports.
 If you get your neck injury due to an accident, do not move your neck or change your posture until emergency medical services squads arrive.
 Trying to replace someone with having severe injury could have devastating consequences.